 Smart approach: Start with basic features and scale up only after you’ve proven ROI.
 Most businesses overpay by buying features they never use—begin with the essentials and add capabilities as needed.

-The advertised price—whether for an AI receptionist or traditional answering service—is rarely the final cost.
+The advertised AI receptionist pricing—whether for an AI solution or traditional answering service—is rarely the final cost.
+Standard answering service rates look reasonable upfront, but a "$99/month" plan can easily become $200+ once hidden fees kick in.
 A ‘$99/month’ plan can easily become $200+ once hidden fees kick in.

 Here are the five most common hidden charges to watch for: